dfreilich/summaries/CleanCode.md

 ### Chapter 7: Error Handling
 > Error handling is important, but if it obscures logic, it's wrong. (p.
 103)

+### Chapter 8: Boundaries
+> Good software designs accommodate change without huge investments and rework. (p.
+120)

+>  Code at the boundaries needs clear separations, and tests that define expectations.
+We should avoid letting too much of our code know about the third-party particulars.
+It is better to depend on something you control than on something you can't control, lest it end up controlling you. (p.
+120)

 ### Chapter 17: Smells and Heuristics
 > There is a difference between knowing how the code works, and knowing whether the algorithm will do the job required of it.
 Being unsure that an algorithm is appropriate is often a fact of life.
 Being unsure what your code does is just laziness.
 (Chapter 17, p.
 298)